OtherDevOpsGene/intro-to-docker/05-Lesson/README.md

 * `depends_on` tells Compose to wait to start a container until the container it depends on is started (but that doesn't necessarily mean the application running on the container will be ready).
 * `restart` tells Compose what to do if the container exits.
-In happen to know that `mongoexpress` will exit with a failure if it cannot connect to `mongo` which will happen if it comes up before `mongo` is ready.
-So we'll have it restart on failure to try connecting to `mongo` again.
+In this case, `mongoexpress` will exit if it cannot connect to `mongo`.
+It waits for `mongo` to be running, but not necessarily ready to accept connections.
+So we'll have it try connecting to `mongo` again and again unless we explicitly tell it to stop.

 In the `php` service, we specify a directory to `build` rather than an `image` to start.
 The `build` executes on the [Dockerfile](https://github.com/OtherDevOpsGene/solarsystem/blob/main/php/Dockerfile)